-- (1) Represents the difference between the exercise prices for in-the-money options and the closing price of \$18.6875 for the Company's Common Stock on the New York Stock Exchange on December 31, 1997, times the number of in-the-money options. - (2) Options granted on July 15, 1997, were not in-the-money at December 31, 1997.

-(3) Unexercised options are those options which have been granted but cannot yet be exercised due to Internal Revenue Code restrictions on the value of incentive options, restrictions incorporated into the Option Plan, and the specific option agreements.
+- (1) This column represents the difference between the exercise prices for in-the-money options and the closing price of \$23.00 for the Company's Common Stock on the New York Stock Exchange on December 31, 1999, times the number of in-the-money options. - (2) Unexercised options are those options which have been granted but cannot yet be exercised due to Internal Revenue Code restrictions on the value of incentive options, restrictions incorporated into the Option Plan, and the specific option agreements.